whatshap/whatshap/README.md

 * Are non-uniquely mapping reads used?
 (They probably should not be)
 * Evaluation.
 Is this relevant?: http://nar.oxfordjournals.org/content/40/5/2041
 * Use record.start (0-based) instead of record.POS
-* lines like this are output by phasedblocks.py: scaffold250     Phasing exon    8223    8222    .       +       .       gene_id "8222"; transcript_id "8222.1";
+* lines like this are output by phasedblocks.py (note start > stop coord): scaffold250     Phasing exon    8223    8222    .       +       .       gene_id "8222"; transcript_id "8222.1";
+* remove reads that represent a subset of another one

 Notes